-iiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiii ila visitors to our area.
+iiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiii nties and visitors to our area.
 BE2.6.1 Develop and maintain gardens, parks, reserves, street trees and other public spaces.
 Recreation Deliverables: Submit applications for funding and where applicable deliver projects listed in the Recreation Major Works program.
 Improve and enhance dog park facilities in the LGA.
 Maintain and develop the Endeavour Park Precinct.
 Maintain and develop the Queen Elizabeth Park Precinct Maintain and Develop the Lake Wallace Foreshores BE2.6.2 Maintain and develop our Cemeteries.
 Recreation Deliverables: Submit applications and apply for funding where applicable to deliver projects in the Cemeteries Capital works program.
 Monitor and report on the number of requests for maintenance or improvement received.
-Through high performance and customer focus, actively pursue positive feedback regarding services provided through the cemeteries function Exercise programs minium ly and ensure commercial viability.
+Through high performance and customer focus, actively pursue positive feedback regarding services provided through the cemeteries function Exercise programs niiiiiuiii ly and ensure commercial viability.
 BE2.7.1 Work with local bus services to ensure bus shelters are strategically placed to meet community Assets demand for the service.
 Recreation Deliverables: Maintain bus shelters to a serviceable standard.
 New bus shelters are constructed as required.
-BE2.7.2 1 vew bus shellers are constructed as required.
-Recreation BLL.
-7. L Maintain and upgrade community buildings and structures to meet the needs of the community while ensuring commercial viability, Redication Deliverables: Submit applications and apply for funding where applicable to deliver projects in the Buildings Capital works program.
+BE2.7.2 Maintain and upgrade community buildings and structures to meet the needs of the community while ensuring commercial viability, Recreation Deliverables: Submit applications and apply for funding where applicable to deliver projects in the Buildings Capital works program.